njordhov/govalert/README.md

     $ heroku run notify

-Expect to receive emails to the admin/reply address regarding the harvesting, as well as email notifications for the subscriptions added using the web form or directly using the ElastocSearch API.
+Expect to receive emails to the admin/reply address regarding the harvesting, as well as email notifications for the subscriptions.

 ## Scheduling Alerts